HuihuiChyan/UnlimitedJudge/README.md

 * [Auto-J-13b](https://huggingface.co/GAIR/autoj-13b)

-Please also download the respective testsets and put them under ``data``.
-Specifically, our study are based on the following test sets:
+Our study are based on the following data, and we have downloaded the respective testsets and put them under ``data``.

 * [JudgeLM-test](https://huggingface.co/datasets/BAAI/JudgeLM-100K/)